nxskok/pasias/docs/07-sign-mood-median.md

 Then, chi-squared test for independence (the null) or association of some kind (the alternative).
-The `correct=F` is saying not to do Yates's correction, so that it would come out the same if you were doing it by hand (``observed minus expected, squared, divided by expected'' and all that stuff).
+The `correct=F` is saying not to do Yates's correction, so that it would come out the same if you were doing it by hand ("observed minus expected, squared, divided by expected" and all that stuff).

 ```r